 The Open Road

 The Open Road features intimate stories from some of America's best loved places in the West, as Hal Cannon and Teresa Jordan take the listener into the lives of people who live and work in America's wide open spaces.

-The Open Road is a series of radio stories from the Western Folklife Center, that aired for just over a year as part of Public Radio International's popular Savvy Traveler, beginning in October, 1998.
+The Open Road was a series of radio stories from the Western Folklife Center that aired for just over a year as part of Public Radio International's popular Savvy Traveler, beginning in October, 1998.

 The Wawona Hotel, Yosemite National Park, California